Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs deletes files that end with ~ character.

 102-tree creates a tree of directories.

+103-commas lists all files and directories of the current directory separated by commas.